Research & Publications

 Cities and Climate Change

 Solving sustainability problems involves public action through collaborations with private and non-profit organizations, implementation of regulatory policies, investments in new technology development, etc. Thus government plays a key role.
-CSC conducts research on governance issues in sustainability.
+CSC conducts research on governance issues in sustainable land use.
 These include effective policy design, evaluation of policy outcomes, and collaborative decision-making.